danilosnt/danilosnt/README.md

 I actually...

-🎓 Currently pursuing a Bachelor's degree in Software Engineering.
+🎓 Currently studying Bachelor's degree in Software Engineering.

 💻 Work with the following languages: HTML, CSS, JavaScript and Java.